 - Remind me, what do you intend to do if and when you become a Champion?
 Pick the same answer you did before in the fourth question.

 If you had any trouble with the answers and didn’t pass the Champion Assessment, you can go back inside and try again until you get it right.
 Once you answer all of Rika’s questions correctly, you’re ready to battle the Elite Four.

 How to beat Elite Four in Pokemon Scarlet & Violet

-As usual in a Pokemon game, beating the Elite Four doesn’t actually mean just defeating four opponents, there is a secret fifth fight for you to endure.
-Each battle in Pokemon Scarlet and Violet will test the overall capabilities of your party, as well as its all-around effectiveness.
+As usual in a Pokemon game, beating the Elite Four doesn’t mean just defeating four opponents, there is a secret fifth fight for you to endure.
+Each battle in Pokemon Scarlet and Violet will test the overall capabilities of your party as well as its all-around effectiveness.

 First Elite Four battle – Rika

-Your first battle will be against Rika, a specialist in the art of Ground-type Pokemon, so you’ll want to bring a couple of Pokemon that can counteract this with Grass, Ice, and Water-type moves for utmost effect.
+Your first battle will be against Rika, a specialist in the art of Ground-type Pokemon, so you’ll want to bring a couple of Pokemon that can counteract this with Grass, Ice, and Water-type moves to succeed.

 Rika’s squad will consist of the following Pokemon and their respective level: